SolomonFoskaay/avalanche-local-subnet-development/README.md

 curl -sSfL https://raw.githubusercontent.com/ava-labs/avalanche-cli/main/scripts/install.sh | sh -s
 ~~~

 NOTE: This will install the Avalanche CLI packages and depencies in "./" path.
-If you want it to be in a custom path, you can do that following <b><a href="https://docs.avax.network/subnets/create-a-local-subnet#installing-in-custom-location" target="_blank" rel="noopener noreferrer">this guide here</a></b>
+If you want it to be in a custom path, you can do that following <b> [the guide here](https://docs.avax.network/subnets/create-a-local-subnet#installing-in-custom-location) </b>

 (iii) Add Binary to path with following commands
 ~~~javascript